 Fort Lauderdale, fl 33309

-This unit has been thoroughly inspected in our avionics shop .
-The unit has a recent FAA form 8130-3** Authorization for return to service.
+This unit has been thoroughly inspected in an avionics shop .
+The unit has an FAA form 8130-3** Authorization for return to service.

 Need avionics repairs?

 Avionics Masters does:

 RADAR REPAIRS, COM AND NAV REPAIRS, TRANSPONDER REPAIRS and much more!

 Avionics Masters refurbishes, repairs and sells more legacy avionics than our next 10 nearest competitors.
 Our staff of avionics technicians almost all of which have more than thirty years experience and some worked for the manufacturers of this equipment building the avionics they are now repairing.
 These technicians know how to not only repair the units but also what to do to insure the avionics provides our customers with excellent service life.
 We provide quality legacy avionics that our customers can rely on.
 Our products are sold world wide to many professional aviation firms who trust us to supply outstanding products and service.
 When quality counts, in aviation it always does, Avionics Masters is a world leader.